aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-infra/README.md

 This stack handles the deployment of the following resources:

 1. SageMaker Studio Domain requires, along with
 2. IAM roles which would be linked to SM Studio user profiles.
-User Profile creating process is managed by the config files in `mlops_infra/config/dev/data_scientists.yml` and `mlops_infra/config/dev/lead_data_scientists.yml`. you can simply add new entries in the list to create a new user.
-The user will be linked to a role depending on which yml you add him to and will have a prefix defined in the yml files.
+User Profile creating process is managed by the config files in [mlops_infra/config/dev/data_scientists.yml](mlops_infra/config/dev/data_scientists.yml) and [mlops_infra/config/dev/lead_data_scientists.yml](mlops_infra/config/dev/lead_data_scientists.yml).
+You can simply add new entries in the list to create a new user.
+The user will be linked to a role depending on which yml you add them to and will have a prefix defined in the yml files.

 ```
   users:
     - user_profile_name: "X"
 ```

-3. Default SageMaker Project Templates are also enabled on the account on the targeted region using a custom resource; the custom resource uses a lambda function, `functions/sm_studio/enable_sm_projects`, to make necessary SDK calls to both Amazon Service Catalog and Amazon SageMaker.
+3. Default SageMaker Project Templates are also enabled on the account on the targeted region using a custom resource; the custom resource uses a lambda function, [functions/sm_studio/enable_sm_projects](functions/sm_studio/enable_sm_projects), to make necessary SDK calls to both Amazon Service Catalog and Amazon SageMaker.

 ### CodeCommit Stack
 *This stack is only needed if you want to handle deployments of this folder of the repository to be managed through a CICD pipeline.*

 This stack handles setting up an AWS CodeCommit repository for this folder of the repository.
 This repository will be used as the source for the CI/CD pipeline defined in [Pipeline Stack](#pipeline-stack).
-The repository will be named based on the value defined in `mlops_infra/config/constants.py` with this variable `CODE_COMMIT_REPO_NAME`.
-The repository will be intialised with a default branch as defined in the `constants.py` file under `PIPELINE_BRANCH` variable.
+The repository will be named based on the value defined in [constants.py](mlops_infra/config/constants.py) with this variable `CODE_COMMIT_REPO_NAME`.
+The repository will be intialised with a default branch as defined in the [constants.py]([mlops_infra/config/constants.py](mlops_infra/config/constants.py)) file under `PIPELINE_BRANCH` variable.

 ### Pipeline Stack